List of Greyhawk deities: Tharizdun

+Reception

+Tharizdun was #4 on CBR's 2020 "Dungeons & Dragons: 10 Endgame Bosses You Need To Use In Your Next Campaign" list — the article states that "What's interesting is that all of Tharizdun's followers and subjects are insane.
+DMs can easily make a horror insane asylum-type of adventure where deep within the institution's underbelly is a cult threatening the world by summoning and freeing Tharizdun.
+That ought to be full of mystery and they don't even have to kill Tharizdun, just send him back to prison".

+Riley Trepanier, for GameRant, highlighted Tharizdun as a deity for players to oppose in 5th Edition.
+She wrote, "This elder interloper god, sometimes known as The Elder Elemental Eye, features in the Princes of the Apocalypse module as a mostly-forgotten god locked away in a prison from the Greyhawk setting, as opposed to the Forgotten Realms. [...]
+With such a powerful combination of powers, Tharizdun is another deity that could easily turn out to be a major reckoning for the most overconfident of parties".

+In 2019, Matthew Mercer incorporated a cult dedicated to freeing Tharizdun as a major antagonist in the second campaign of Critical Role, a Dungeons & Dragons web series.

 Trithereon

 In the World of Greyhawk campaign setting for the Dungeons & Dragons role-playing game, Trithereon is the chaotic good god of Individuality, Liberty, Retribution, and Self-Defense.
 Trithereon was first detailed for the Dungeons & Dragons game in "The Deities and Demigods of the World of Greyhawk" by Gary Gygax in Dragon #68 (1982).
 Trithereon is a foe of evil and oppression.
 His love of freedom sometimes causes him to come into conflict with other good deities, such as Pholtus and Heironeous.
 Bralm hates Trithereon for his promotion of individualism.
 He is a strong ally of the quasi-deity Krovis, and he is allied with Kurell and Pelor as well.
 Trithereon is pleased with Lydia's philosophy of individual empowerment through learning.
 Trithereon is depicted as a young man with red-gold hair, tall and well-built, wearing a chainmail shirt with clothes of blue or violet.
 He is armed with three magic weapons: a sword named Freedom's Tongue; a spear called Krelestro, the Harbinger of Doom; and a scepter known as the Baton of Retribution.
 He often appears with three summoned animals which serve him without question: Nemoud the Hound, Harrus the Falcon, and Carolk the Sea Lizard.